puppeteer/puppeteer/docs/api.md

     - `start` <[number]> A start offset in text, inclusive
     - `end` <[number]> An end offset in text, exclusive

-> **NOTE** JavaScript Coverage doesn't include anonymous scripts; however, scripts with sourceURLs are reported.
+> **NOTE** JavaScript Coverage doesn't include anonymous scripts.
+However, scripts with sourceURLs are reported.